 - Price: $14.99/month but with big discounts if used in education, and with a free version

 SelfCAD combines artistic, technical and 3D printing features under one 3D modeling software tool, and while being easy to navigate is designed for all levels of skill — from beginner to professional.
-A standout feature is that it’s completely cloud-based; there are no downloads and you need just an internet connection to connect and edit your STL files.
+A standout feature is that it’s a completely cloud-based 3D slicer; there are no downloads and you need just an internet connection to connect and edit your STL files.

 It’s easy to adjust print quality, infill, supports and materials for your preferred print settings.
 SelfCAD also has presets for most FDM 3D printers, so unless you’ve got a very obscure machine they should have you covered.